saini-rahul/bio-ner/README.md

 # BioNER - CSCE-633
 Biomedical Named Enity Recogntion: Course project for CSCE 633.

-Uses character-level BiLSTM layer, and then Bi-LSTM-CRF layers to do NER.
+Uses character-level BiLSTM layer, and then Bi-LSTM-CRF layers to do NER for biomedical entities.

 ## How to run?
 1. Clone this repo using: